 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nauvoo is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Nauvoo is a city of service providers, managers, and professionals.
 There are especially a lot of people living in Nauvoo who work in management occupations (14.39%), personal care services (11.15%), and office and administrative support (8.27%).

-Being a small city, Nauvoo does not have a public transit system used by locals to get to and from work.
+Nauvoo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Nauvoo overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Nauvoo, 22.56% have at least a bachelor's degree.
+The education level of Nauvoo citizens is a little higher than the average for US cities and towns: 22.56% of adults in Nauvoo have at least a bachelor's degree.

 The per capita income in Nauvoo in 2022 was $26,298, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,192 for a family of four.
 However, Nauvoo contains both very wealthy and poor people as well.
 Nauvoo also has one of the higher rates of people living in poverty in the nation, with 32.81% of its population below the federal poverty line.